ScaDS/Python-training-2024/_sources/3_chatbots/readme.md

-# A Chatbot Graphical User Interface

-In this session,
+# Programming a chat bot

-we use [voila](https://github.com/voila-dashboards/voila) and [openai](https://github.com/openai/openai-python) to build a basic chatbot.
+As exercise, we use [voila](https://github.com/voila-dashboards/voila) and [openai](https://github.com/openai/openai-python) to build a basic chatbot.
 You can run it by executing this code from the terminal:

 ```